mayankmalik01/Self-driving-car/README.md

 **First Attempt**

-The first impression was to use the images/frames (frames converted from the video) and feed some CNN model to map with the numbers (speed) .
-However, after a fre trials, it was clear that single images can't be used to predict speed as single images have no features that can be related with speed.
+The first impression was to use the images/frames (converted from the video) and feed into some CNN models to map with the numbers (speed) .
+However, after a few trials, it was clear that single images can't be used to predict speed as single images have no features that can be related with speed.

 **Second Attempt**